meetmagdalene/Neptr/README.md

 Neptr
 =====

-Neptr, my LEGO NXT Robot for CS375.
+Neptr, our LEGO NXT Robot for CS375 at Winona State University - Rochester.
+Fall 2014.

 Contributors
 ============